 There are two different kinds of catteries.
-The first is a boarding cattery, which you may temporarily house your pet in when you plan to be gone and need to have your cat placed in a safe, warm, loving environment that's going to be intimately attuned to your cat's needs.
+The first is a boarding cattery, where you may temporarily house your pet in a safe, warm, loving environment attuned to your cat's needs while you are away.

 The second kind of cattery is a breeding cattery.
 If you're in the market for a cat and you want to adopt one from a good breeder, the condition of the cattery and the breeder's behavior, records, and certifications will tell you whether or not the cattery is a good one.

-Visit catteries before you adopt your pet, or to research starting your own cattery.
+Visit catteries before you adopt your pet, or to research what is involved before starting your own cattery.

-What to look for in a good cattery – and what to copy in your own as applicable:
+What to look for in a good cattery and what to emulate in your own:

 It's a big red flag if the cattery staff doesn't let you simply come in and walk around to take a look at the accommodations on short notice.
-If not, look elsewhere.
+If that is your reception, look elsewhere.

 Accommodations should be made for both indoor and outdoor enclosures; outdoor enclosures are especially necessary for males who tend to spray.
 Outdoor areas should be clean and enclosed so that cats can safely play, with indoor areas also completely enclosed for sleeping and keeping warm.

-Although it's certainly true that many cats will have shy personalities, the cats that are currently in residence there should be happy, stimulated, well fed, and clearly very well take care of.
+Although it's certainly true that many cats will have shy personalities, the cats that are currently in residence there should be happy, stimulated, well-fed, and clearly very well taken care of.

 When you're looking at kittens, take note of the breeder's interactions.
-Does he or she easily pick up the kittens, playing and interacting with them as he or she shows them to you?
-Are the kittens comfortable and relaxed as they're handled?
-Does the breeder clearly know his/her cats and kittens very well?
+Does the breeder easily pick up, play and interact with the kittens as they are shown to you?
+Are the kittens comfortable and relaxed as they are handled?
+Does the breeder clearly know the cats and kittens very well?
 Remember, even kittens spend approximately 10 to 12 weeks with their mothers at the cattery before adoption, so familiarity and affection are a must.